Meiguro/simplyjs/README.md

 The number of callbacks will depend on the configuration of the accelerometer.
 With the default rate of 100Hz and 25 samples, your callback will be called every 250ms with 25 samples each time.

-**Important:** If you configure the accelerometer to send data many events, you will overload the bluetooth connection.
+**Important:** If you configure the accelerometer to send many `data` events, you will overload the bluetooth connection.
 We recommend that you send at most 5 events per second.

 #### Accel.peek(callback)